mjhoffm2/ReactTrainingTutorial/Part-5-%2D-Bundling-for-Production.md

 This part of the tutorial is continued from [Part 4 - Improving the Development Experience](/Part-4-%2D-Improving-the-Development-Experience).

 After everything is said and done, we still need to be able to ship some quality code.
-If you have been following the tutorial exactly up to this point, you may have noticed that our bundle is about 5.57 MB when built with --mode=development.
-However, when built when --mode=production, the bundle is still about 2.25 MB.
+If you have been following the tutorial exactly up to this point, you may have noticed that our bundle is about 5.57 MB when built with `--mode=development`.
+However, when built with `--mode=production`, the bundle is still about 2.25 MB.
 This is way too large, so we are going to need to address this.

 ## Install new dependencies